 5. If a State which has withdrawn from the Union asks to rejoin, its request shall be subject to the procedure referred to in Article 49.

-The June 2016 vote to leave the EU does not automatically mean that the UK has formally notified the EU it wishes to leave.
-The UK Government has said that it will trigger Article 50 by the end of March 2017 which will start the two year process of leaving and agreeing a “divorce” settlement.
+The June 2016 vote to leave the EU did not automatically mean that the UK had formally notified the EU it wishes to leave.
+The UK Government gave its official notice to the European Union on 29th March 2017, which started the two year process of leaving and agreeing a “divorce” settlement.
 The terms of the UK’s withdrawal will need to be agreed by the majority of the EU’s 27 member states.
-The UK will be the first Member State that uses the provisions of this article.
+The UK was the first Member State that used the provisions of Article 50.

 The two year negotiation can only be extended by unanimous agreement among the EU members.
 Two years is a short time to agree such a settlement given the UK has been a member of the EU since 1973, so there might have to be a “transitional agreement” to the phase in the “divorce” (which could involve the UK still for example, making budget contributions to EU) and agree a new post-Brexit relationship between UK and the remaining 27 members of the EU.

 With thanks to Rose Sherlock